dan-jc-h/2022-advent-of-code/day08/README.md

 ### Implementation

 This looks like a job for `numpy`!
-(Which is undoubtedly overkill, but I need to learn)
+(Which is undoubtedly overkill, but it's time I learned it.)

 ## Part 2